-The method of instruction for this course is comprised of lectures, screenings, demonstrations, in-class exercises, readings/research, response papers, assigned projects, and critiques.
-This class is in-person.
-We will meet Mondays and Wednesdays.
-Students should expect to spend a minimum 4 hours weekly outside class to work on projects and do research.
-Class is a space for learning.
-Learning means that we have the right to make mistakes and not always to be in presentation mode.
-This class will not be recorded by and recording of this class by anyone for any reason is not permitted without prior permission of myself and the entire class.
+The method of instruction for this course is in-person, and it consists of lectures, screenings, demonstrations, in-class exercises, readings/research, response papers, assigned projects, and critiques.
+Students should expect to spend a minimum of four hours weekly outside class working on projects and doing research.